 Reducing the likelihood of adverse events being repeated

-VigiFlow is a web-based pharmacovigilance management system with streamlined easy-to-follow workflows that uses integrated standardised medical terminologies such as WHODrug Global and MedDRA.
+VigiFlow is a web-based system for managing adverse event reports that incorporates standardised medical terminologies such as WHODrug Global and MedDRA.

-- Workflow support aligned to your pharmacovigilance processes helps you optimise collection, triage and assessment of cases.
+- Workflow support aligned to your pharmacovigilance processes helps you optimise collection, triage and assessment of reports.

-- Allocate workloads by delegating cases to pharmacovigilance units in your network.
+- Allocate workloads by delegating reports to pharmacovigilance units in your network.

 - Built-in WHODrug Global and MedDRA coding support.